 - Enabled for offline access in certain tiers.

 User Reviews: Many users appreciate its minimalistic focus and niche of quick learning, though it has a ‘limited’ general appeal.
+Verdict: Fast insights without membership if you stick to the one-summary-a-day model.

 -